zafarRehan/gesture_volume_control/README.md

 3. Run <a href="/screen_recoreder.py">screen_recoreder.py</a> for using python to record your screen.
 Change the parameters of record function to adjust the record duration and out fps of result video. </br>

-So basically we basically have 3 different functions in a single Repository
+So basically we basically have 3 different functionalities in a single Repository

 </br>